 Gift certificates to Goodwill are GOLDEN

 When I spend money on classroom books this is usually where I spend it.
 I have found so many high quality, barely used books here I've lost track how much of my collection is thanks to Goodwill!
 At 25 to 50 cents each, you can't get a better bang for your buck.
 But we want FREE!
 In your newsletters periodically ask parents to donate Goodwill gift certificates to your room.
 Another option is to ask if a parent will purchase a collection you set aside.
 Goodwill is a great place to get hardback books.
+5. Hit the road.

 Visit garage sales and yard sales